joist-framework/joist/docs/DESIGN.md

 # Design

-This document outlines the overall design for lit-kit
+This document outlines the overall design for joist

 ### Small and opinionated